braincomb/twitch_ad_hider/README.md

-# Mute Twitch Ads - Firefox Extension
+# Mute & Hide Twitch Ads - Firefox Extension

 This Firefox extension automatically mutes the tab and hides the video ad when a Twitch stream plays an advertisement and unmutes it when the ad finishes.